 When splints and casts are applied properly and care instructions are followed, complications are rare.
 Sometimes sores can occur if the splint or cast is loose fitting and rubs the skin.
 These sores can become infected.
 Tight fitting splints or casts can cause fingers or toes to turn bluish — this can be relieved by fixing the cast or splint.

 Contact your doctor if you notice any of the following:

 - increased pain that isn't better with raising the casted part and/or pain medication

 - extreme tightness that leads to the hand or foot feeling numb or tingly

 - fingers or toes turning white, purple, or blue

 - any unusual odor or drainage coming from inside the cast

 - a break in the cast or the cast becoming loose

 - skin around the edges of the cast gets red or raw

 Once the bone is healed, the cast will be removed with a small electrical saw.
-The saw's blade isn't sharp — it has a dull, rounded edge that vibrates up and down.
+The saw's blade isn't sharp — it has a dull, rounded edge that vibrates from side to side.
 This vibration is strong enough to break apart the fiberglass or plaster but won't hurt skin.
 Don't attempt to remove the cast on your own.